Cochin International Airport: Security

 Cochin International Airport is listed among the 12 major airports of India.
 Its safety and security is handled by the Bureau of Civil Aviation Security through the Central Industrial Security Force (CISF).
 Cochin was the third international airport and the first private airport in the country to come under the cover of CISF in 2001, after the Government of India decided to hand over airport security to CISF in the wake of the hijacking of Indian Airlines Flight 814.
 Security was handled by the Kerala Police; Special Branch of Kochi Police before the CISF.
 The airport company's Aviation Safety Wing (ASW) oversees security facilities and equipment.
 The ASW is also responsible for fire and emergency services.

 Security management training is provided by CIAL's Aviation Academy and personnel are employed by the company as security agents – deployed in baggage screening rooms, entry gates, the general cargo area and the lounge areas.
 CIAL ASW employs Army-trained sniffer dogs to check for explosives in baggage areas, the only Indian airport to have such a facility.
 CIAL has introduced three state-of-the-art ION scanning detectors that can identify small amounts of material, down to nanograms, of explosives.

 The airport is under the direct protection of the Kochi City Police, who have a station outside the terminal.
 CISF maintains two armed squadrons and one bomb detection and disposal squad.
-CISF has a command center 250metres outside the terminal, with an intelligence division and mobilization cell.
+CISF has a command center 250metres outside the terminal, with an intelligence division and mobilisation cell.
 The air customs division operates a narcotics detection squad in the terminal.
 The CIAL ASWs are working on installing a fully automated perimeter intrusion detection system that will detect any possible violation, using sensors that will provide critical time for the security forces to react.
 Phase one of the intrusion prevention system is in place with barricades, automatic retractable bollards, surveillance cameras, parking gate management systems and the introduction of biometric ID cards for staff.